Written on: 1 December 2021

 The employer receiving a levy transfer should not currently be transferring their own funds to others.
 They will also need to take into account any state aid they have received in the last 3 years, as a percentage of the levy transfer will count towards their state aid limit.

-A levy transfer should cover the full training and assessment costs for an apprenticeship programme.
-At the moment, it isn't possible to split the costs of an apprenticeship between multiple levy transfers.
+A levy transfer should cover 100% of the training and assessment costs for an apprenticeship programme, so you’ll need to ensure you have sufficient funds in your account.
+It isn't possible to split the costs of an apprenticeship between multiple employers.

 If you'd like to know more about the Apprenticeship Levy, or to enquire about arranging a levy transfer, please get in touch with our friendly and knowledgeable team.